 The Borrello home was located on Rose Avenue near the Belleville line and the Branch Brook Park section of Newark.
 Rose Avenue was a one block long, unpaved street that entered from 6th Street and dead ended at the, then still functioning, Morris Canal (now part of the above ground section of the Newark subway tracks).
 The street was one block away from and parallel to the Heller Parkway which is an extension of Franklin Street, the street on which the church is located.
 The house sat on the left side of Rose Avenue, about 2/3 of the way from the 6th Street entrance.
 There was the Borrello house, an empty lot which the Borrello’s owned and cultivated, and, then, another house which bordered on the canal.

 The Borrello house was small and so was the lot on which it stood (I’m guessing, but I remember the lot as being in the order of 50 feet wide by about 120 feet deep.).
 The house was small for the number of people who lived in it: 10 children and 2 adults.
 It was a two story, wooden frame structure with overall dimensions of (again, I’m guessing) about 20 to 25 feet wide by 45 to 50 feet long.
 It had a two section gable roof line with a smaller length, elevated gable section to the rear.
-To my mind, as a child, the overall shape of the house's silhouette reminded me of a ““choo-choo”” train locomotive.
+To my mind, as a child, the overall shape of the house's silhouette reminded me of a “choo-choo” train locomotive.

-The bottom floor of the house consisted of a small, closed in front porch that spanned the entire front of the house, a living room that also contained the stairway to the 2nd floor, a kitchen that was as wide as the building, and a building wide back parlor that also, at different times, served as a bedroom or sitting room or sitting room.
+The bottom floor of the house consisted of a small, closed in front porch that spanned the entire front of the house, a living room that also contained the stairway to the 2nd floor, a kitchen that was as wide as the building, and a building wide back parlor that also, at different times, served as a bedroom or sitting room.
 In this back room there was a small, closet sized toilet in the corner of the room that abutted the kitchen (no bathtub or shower).
 Upstairs, starting from the front, there was the master bedroom parallel to the stairs, a bathroom with tub, a middle bedroom, and a back bedroom.
 The stairs entered the second floor in the middle bedroom so it was necessary to pass through the middle bedroom to get to either of the other bedrooms or the bathroom.
 There was no central heat.
 There were two pot bellied coal stoves, one in the living room and one in the downstairs back room.
 There were open, iron grates between the floors to allow heat to rise to the upper floor rooms.